One FM 91.3: History

 In July 1993, Radio Heart opened a satellite studio a "branch" of the main studio at the Takashimaya complex of Ngee Ann City in Orchard Road, operating from 12 pm to 8 pm.
 Over four hours of live programming came from the studio, with 91.3 from 12 to 2 pm and 100.3 from 6 to 8 pm.

 As part of National Day celebrations in August 1993, 91.3 aired Lion City Heartbeat, airing only Singaporean music throughout its broadcast day, divided into easy listening, blues and alternative.
 The station collaborated with local magazine BigO for sourcing older music materials and relevant information.
 The broadcast continued the following year, lasting for 21 hours.

 Heart 91.3 began 24 hour broadcasting on 1 May 1994.
-Roland Tan, general manager of NTUC Radio, said that the stations' overnight presenters made the station different to other stations.
-The response was positive, with callers coming in at 2 am, mostly students in the higher institutions studying for exams and want to relax after studying.
+Roland Tan, general manager of NTUC Radio, said that the stations' overnight presenters made the station different to other radio stations.
+The response was positive, with callers coming in at 2 am, mostly students in higher education institutes who wanted to relax after studying for their exams.

 On 3 September 1995, Heart 91.3 relaunched as a station playing adult contemporary songs targeting listeners between ages of 25 and 45 to avoid the misconception that the station is for the younger listeners.

-In October 1995, NTUC members proposed to Radio Heart to use Standard Malay in its programmes; however it was already implemented.
-The members also propose Radio Heart to air Malay programmes in earlier slots for the convenience of listeners.
-By 1997, Heart 91.3 had an extensive playlist, ranging from "pop to alternative to classical" and multilingual programmes that feature English, Japanese, Thai and Chinese-dialect music.
+In October 1995, NTUC members proposed that Radio Heart use Standard Malay in its programmes; however this had already been implemented.
+The members also proposed that Radio Heart air Malay programmes earlier in the day for the convenience of listeners.
+By 1997, Heart 91.3 had an extensive playlist, ranging from "pop to alternative to classical" and multilingual programmes that featured English, Japanese, Thai and Chinese-dialect music.

-MediaWorks had the intention of buying radio stations from NTUC in March 2001, with the creation of a joint-venture between the two, taking over 91.3 and 100.3, then now known as Most Music and Heart FM respectively.
+MediaWorks intended to buy radio stations from NTUC in March 2001, with the creation of a joint-venture between the two, taking over 91.3 and 100.3, now known as Most Music and Heart FM respectively.
 The tentative name of the new company was UnionWorks and the relaunch was initially set for the end of May.

 Ahead of the relaunch of More Music as WKRZ, SPH MediaWorks announced that it would carry at least 22 hours of syndicated MTV content per week.
-On 3 October 2001, SPH Radio Broadcasting Arm, a joint management between SPH Multimedia and NTUC Media was launched as SPH UnionWorks; owns, manages, and operates UFM 1003 and WKRZ 91.3FM.
+On 3 October 2001, SPH Radio Broadcasting Arm, a joint management between SPH Multimedia and NTUC Media was launched as SPH UnionWorks.
+It owns, manages, and operates UFM 1003 and WKRZ 91.3FM.
 More Music was given a US-style name, going under the fake callsign WKRZ.